-Certain food imported into Australia must be covered by a food safety management certificate.
-Imported food that require this type of certificate will be listed in the Imported Food Control Order 2019.
+Certain food imported into Australia must be covered by a recognised food safety management certificate.
+Imported food that require this type of certificate is listed in the Imported Food Control Order 2019.

 See a current list of food requiring this certificate.